 Dr. R. Michael Haynes, PhD

-Executive Director of Institutional Research
+Executive Director of Institutional Research and Effectiveness

 Tarleton State University

 Stephenville, TX 76402